aflin/rampart/docs/source/sql2.rst

          [GROUP BY  column-name1 [,column-name2] ... ]
          [ORDER BY  column-name1 [DESC] [,column-name2] [DESC] ] ... ;

-The column(s) listed in the GROUP BY clause are used to form groups.
+The column(s) listed in the ``GROUP BY`` clause are used to form groups.
 The grouping is based on rows with the same value in the specified column or columns being placed in the same group.
 It is important to note that grouping is conceptual; the table is not physically rearranged.

-As an extension Texis also allows the GROUP BY clause to consist of expressions instead of just column names.
-This should be used with caution, and the same expression should be used in the ``SELECT`` as in the GROUP BY clause.
+As an extension Texis also allows the ``GROUP BY`` clause to consist of expressions instead of just column names.
+This should be used with caution, and the same expression should be used in the ``SELECT`` as in the ``GROUP BY`` clause.
 This is especially true if the expression will fold multiple values together, such as dividing a number by 1000 to group quantities together if they are in the same 1000.
-If you select SALARY, and GROUP BY SALARY/1000 you will see one sample salary from the matching group.
+If you select ``SALARY``, and ``GROUP BY SALARY/1000`` you will see one sample salary from the matching group.

+.. needs an example of group by with expression

-The GROUP BY clause is normally used along with five built-in, or “aggregate” functions.
+The ``GROUP BY`` clause is normally used along with five built-in, “aggregate” functions.
 These functions perform special operations on an entire table or on a set, or group, of rows rather than on each row and then return one row of values for each group.

-Table [tab:AggFunc] lists the aggregate functions available with Texis.
+The table below lists the aggregate functions available with Texis.

-[tab:AggFunc]

 +--------------------+-------------------------------------------+-------------------+
 | Function Name      | Meaning                                   | Example           |